mehrdad-abdoli/qa-tests/README.md

 ## RUN IN REMOTE SELENIUM GRID ##
  can be run in any remote Selenium grid with uncomment  remote_url=${SelenimURL} in resources/setup.robot and define ${SelenimURL}

-## TESTS ##
-- Step 1: Validation of Form looks like in the attached image
-- step 2: Company Details
-- step 3: Administrator account details
-- step 4: Terms and conditions
-- step 5: Sign up And Login To Dashboard

-## LOGS ##
-- Logs and reports for tests will be saved in logs directory

 ## ROBOT FRAMEWORK ##